alvchan/kno/dsa-bigo.md

 their curves.
 For example, linear is meant as linear growth, as it is a diagonal line crawling up some constant Y for every X.

+It is worth noting that complexity in Big O is measured to its "worst case", meaning if a linear search occurs on a list of N elements, then on a bad day our element may be the last, as in an O(N) search.
+It would not make sense to say _all_ linear searches have constant t.c. because one of them found its target at the first index.

 ---

 ## Akin